mikefarah/yq/pkg/yqlib/doc/operators/headers/Main.md

 # NAME
-  *yq* is a portable command-line YAML processor
+  *yq* is a portable command-line data file processor

 # SYNOPSIS